Flomics/wastewaters-manual/docs/source/usage.rst

 Variant calling threshold
 ++++++++++++++++++

-Here you can select the stingency of the variant calling step.
+Here you can select the stringency of the variant calling step.
 The **Default (0.5)** parameter will call a variant when the allelic frequency of the variant is 0.5 or greater, the **Stringent (0.8)** parameter will call a variant when the allelic frequency of the variant is 0.8 or greater, and the **Relaxed (0.25)** parameter will call a variant when the allelic frequency of the variant is 0.25 or greater.

 Sequencing files
 ++++++++++++++++++++